kirking/CTU_projects/README.md

 # CTU_projects
-Projects written during my studies
+Some of the projects written during my studies in CTU FIT.